- Location: Nebraska

 - Be prepared to take a vision test.
 If you use glasses or contacts, wear them.

 - Provide one acceptable proof of identity featuring your full name and date of birth, and two documents showing your principal residence.
-Those under 18 can provide proof of residence from a parent or guardian.
-In some instances, you may be asked to provide proof of your Social Security number; proof of exemption is always required.

 Now that you’re going to be practicing for hours, you may want to consider buying yourself a car.
 Consider what kind of driving you’ll be doing and who you may need to transport.